You can use Django's URL routing to create easy to read URLs that can keep up with content changes.

-You’ll notice (for the moment, at least), that the URL of this blog post
+You probably noticed that the URL of this blog post

 /learn/ route, and then the post’s slug, the lowercase title with dashes.

 In a typical Django setup, this tells the server to use the blog’s URL configuration, and then to look

 up a blog post whose slug matches the following text.
 You could use

 blog.asp?post=12 (if you were running ASP… ahem) and

 the script you’re running there will pull up the blog post with row ID 12.

 It works, but it’s ugly and not terribly user friendly.
 Hence the ‘beautiful’ URLs you see here.